wenching/cri_rnaseq_2018/README.md

 RNA-Seq Analysis Pipeline based on [CRI](http://cri.uchicago.edu/) HPC system

+# CAUTION

+**THIS PACKAGE IS LARGE, PLEASE DO NOT DOWNLOAD IT TO YOUR HOME DIRECTORY**
+**USE OTHER LOCATION LIKE /gpfs/data/bioinformatics/username**

 ## Dataset

-The RNA-seq data used in this tutorial are from a [published paper](https://www.ncbi.nlm.nih.gov/pubmed/25499759) that explores *PRDM11* and lymphomagenesis.
+The RNA-seq data used in this tutorial are from the project DLBC.
-We will use the data from the PRDM11 knockdown and wildtype samples.
-You are welcome to explore the full dataset on GEO ([GSE56065](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE56065)).

->
-> Fog et al., 2015, Loss of PRDM11 promotes MYC-driven lymphomagenesis, Blood 125:1272-1281
-> The Cancer Genome Atlas Research Network, 2011, Integrated genomic analyses of ovarian carcinoma, Nature, 474:609–615
->

 ## File description

 This repository contains the following items:
-- ```docs/README.md``` - the main tutorial documentation
+- ```docs/README.html``` - the main tutorial documentation
-- ```example/``` - example data for running this pipeline
+- ```example/``` - folder accommodating all data (i.e., metadata file, configuration file, sequencing data folder, and references folder) for running this pipeline
 - ```README.md``` - this description file
-- ```references/``` - a symbolic link to the genome database within CRI HPC system used in the example dataset
-- ```SRC/``` - automatic pipelines for RNAseq analysis
+- ```SRC/``` - automatic pipelines for RNA-seq analysis

 ### Prerequisites